wessenstam/lab-environment/Thycotic software/README.md

 **PRO TIP**

-Create a Windows 2016 syspreped template and use to build the all needed Windows machines.
-Have to template pre-installed with:
+Create a Windows 2016 syspreped template and use it to build all needed Windows machines.
+Have the template pre-installed with:
 - Windows Update ran
 - Chrome
 - PuTTY